USS Slater: Construction and career

-USS Slater was laid down on 9 March 1943, she was christened on 20 Feb 1944 by Lenora Slater, mother of Frank Olga Slater and launched on 20 February 1944.
+USS Slater was laid down on 9 March 1943, she was christened on 20 Feb 1944 by Lenora Slater, mother of Frank Olga Slater and launched on 13 February 1944.
 The ship was commissioned on 1 May 1944.
 She was built at the Tampa Shipbuilding Company in Tampa, Florida for an estimated cost of $3,399,000 (adjusted for inflation, roughly $54,777,341.00 in 2022).

-After a shakedown cruise near Bermuda in June 1944, Slater assisted with the transfer of torpedoes from the captured German submarine U-505, from Bermuda to Puerto Rico and on to Maryland.
+After a shakedown cruise near Bermuda in June 1944, Slater assisted with the transfer of torpedoes from the captured German submarine U-505, from Bermuda to Maryland.
 She was then sent to Key West where she served as a sonar school ship.
 On 3 October 1944, Slater reported for convoy duty in Brooklyn, New York; she would spend the next 7 months alternating between convoy duty and additional training in Portland, Maine.
 By the end of the war in Europe, Slater escorted a total of five convoys to the United Kingdom, listed below:

 In June 1945 Slater headed for the Pacific, stopping at the US Virgin Islands, Guantánamo Bay Naval Base and Coco Solo, Panama.
 She went through the Panama Canal on 28 June 1945 and stopped at San Diego before sailing to Pearl Harbor.
 From there she joined Task Unit 33.2.4 at Manila in September and escorted it to Yokohama.
 Slater engaged in support operations in the Pacific through the remainder of the year.
 She made another passage through the Canal on her way to Norfolk for deactivation.
 Slater was placed in the reserve fleet at Green Cove Springs, Florida in 1947.